KaiRenz/gngdownloader/README.md

 There is a config.ini file where you specifiy your GNG account details and paths.

 There is also a block called SERIES where you can select the series the tool will download the setups for.
 By default, all series are set to true, if you don't want one you can just set them to false.

+If you only want to download the setups but not move them, set MoveToSetupFolder = false.

 ### Executing program